My UX/UI Design Process

 My Process

-make sure the user needs and their jobs to be done fully align with the product vision.
-The work should detailed enough that engineering can provide a accurate estimation of effort and the product team can create a development roadmap.
+In order to make sure the user needs and their job-to-be-done is fully align with the product vision, Phase 2 focuses upon creating lo or mid-fidelity wireframes with enough detail so the engineering team can provide a accurate estimation of effort and the product team can create a roadmap.

-Quick explorations of content-to-screen proportions, colors were used to designate specific areas or components.
+Quick explorations of content-to-screen proportions, colors were used to designate specific areas or components (left).

-This set had only one purpose—to communicate the number of choices the user would face—it’s too complex.
-Back to the drawing board.
+Communicating the number of choices the user would face—it’s too complex (right).

 This diagrams was created to communicate overall structural proportions and layout, functionality, and content to the internal stakeholder.